Georgetown heated igloos

 Local spots offering igloos in Cleveland include:

-1. Georgetown Restaurant / Vosh
+Georgetown / Vosh

 18515 Detroit Rd, Lakewood | For: Meals, drinks, or special occasions